Omaha 8 or Better is gaining

-in popularity everyday.
-It is a fun game to play and many think
+is gaining in popularity everyday.
+It is a fun game to play and

-Hi/lo), has been the fastest growing poker game in the world.
-Players
+known as Omaha Hi/lo), has been the fastest growing poker game in

 Basics: Players start with four "down" cards.
 Players